SebastianRaiquenParisi/Golang-JWT-Microservice/README.md

 * Simple Docker containers :negative_squared_cross_mark:

 Currently has fixed values, now working on creating the users "database" from this [JSON user values](https://reqres.in/api/users) creating the passwords manually<br>
-This JSON will not be stored, instead the program will create a collection with the json file information and an added password and role<br><br>
+This JSON will not be stored, instead the program will create a collection of the json file information with an added password and role<br><br>

   Implemented Golang JWToken for correct authorization management, tested using postman<br>